Misery Signals: Side projects (2009–2010)

-Absent Light (2011-2015)
+Absent Light (2011–2015)

 After an extended period of inactivity with a heavy focus on side projects, Misery Signals made an official statement about the state of the band in November 2010.
 The press release addressed the loss of Ross and Johnson, and also announced that the band had not, in fact, broken up.
 Ryan Morgan commented that, "In the next few months, we'll group back up and return."
 On maintaining the continuity of the band's style and keeping the same name, Morgan said, "Stu and Kyle made awesome contributions, but the trajectory of the band remains the same in their absence.
 If the time came that our sound took a drastically different course, then it wouldn't be Misery Signals anymore, and we wouldn't pretend that it was."

 The first new release from Misery Signals after going through this major line up change was a cover of Pink Floyd's song "Us and Them" from the 1973 album The Dark Side of the Moon.
 The song was contributed to a soundtrack for the video game Homefront, which was released free of charge for digital download on March 22, 2011.

 In April 2011, Karl Schubach posted a couple tweets mentioning band practice, writing new material in June, and said "We're focusing on bringing the new guys up to speed at the moment."
 The new lineup was finalized and appeared on the Crush Em All tour fall 2011.
 In early 2012 the band stated that they were working on new material for the new album.
 Lead singer Karl Schubach stated in an interview "I think every band aims to progress with each album they write.
 But sometimes progression is learning what worked really well the previous records and incorporating those elements.
 So far these new songs feel like a purposeful blend of our most recent, more structured Controller record mixed with the chaos and spontaneity of the earlier Of Malice and the Magnum Heart."
 All of the members reunited in the studio the recording the new album, and started an Indiegogo fundraiser to help pay for the recording, marketing, and pressing of the new album, as the band is currently signed to Basick Records.

 On July 23, 2013, Misery Signals released Absent Light, with the first single "Luminary" being released twenty days earlier.

 On May 30, 2014, news surfaced that Misery Signals announced plans to commemorate the tenth anniversary of their 'Of Malice and the Magnum Heart' album with the "Malice X Tour" later that year.
-The tour featured the band's original lineup, which consisted of Jesse Zaraska (vocals), Ryan Morgan (guitars), Stu Ross (guitars), Kyle Johnson (bass), and Branden Morgan (drums), and Misery Signals performed the album in its entirety.
+The tour featured the band's original lineup, which consisted of Jesse Zaraska (vocals), Ryan Morgan (lead guitar), Stu Ross (rhythm guitar), Kyle Johnson (bass), and Branden Morgan (drums), and Misery Signals performed the album in its entirety.